Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 6 (bonus): a case study of the Galactic Center GeV excess

 \subsection{Properties of the GeV excess}

-Such template-based studies indicate the presence of a new gamma-ray emission component in the Galactic Center (initially found by Refs.~\cite{Goodenough:2009gk, Hooper:2010mq}), and the inner Galaxy within $\sim 10^\circ$ of the Galactic Center (initially found by Ref.~\cite{Hooper:2013rwa}).
+Such template-based studies indicate the presence of a new GeV-scale gamma-ray emission component in the Galactic Center (initially found by Refs.~\cite{Goodenough:2009gk, Hooper:2010mq}), and the inner Galaxy within $\sim 10^\circ$ of the Galactic Center (initially found by Ref.~\cite{Hooper:2013rwa}).
 The spectrum of this component is peaked at 1-3 GeV, and if interpreted as a possible DM signal, the size and spectrum of the signal are consistent with relatively light ($\lesssim 100$ GeV) thermal relic DM annihilating to quarks.
 Spatially, the signal resembles the square of a slightly steepened NFW profile (inner slope of $r^{-1.25}$ rather than $r^{-1}$), with no flat-density core; that is, it would be consistent with DM annihilation from a slightly steepened NFW profile, or with an astrophysical source population with a power-law slope around $r^{-2.5}$.
 The existence and general properties of this excess have been confirmed in studies by the \emph{Fermi} Collaboration \cite{TheFermi-LAT:2015kwa}, as well as work by a large number of independent groups.
-This component is frequently referred to as the ``Galactic Center excess'' (GCE) despite its extension throughout the inner Milky Way, and I will adopt that notation here.
+This component is frequently referred to as either the ``GeV excess'' or the ``Galactic Center excess'' (GCE), despite its extension throughout the inner Milky Way; I will adopt the ``GCE'' label here.

 The morphology of the GCE is fairly spatially symmetric about the Galactic Center, rather than strongly elongated like the Galactic disk \cite{Daylan:2014rsa,Calore:2014xka}; the central peak also appears to be centered on the Galactic Center \cite{Daylan:2014rsa}.
 This symmetry is suggestive of an origin in the halo of the Milky Way, rather than the disk.
 However, it is not clear at present if the GCE is truly spherically symmetric, or instead more closely resembles the stellar bulge of the Milky Way (which is not nearly as elongated as the Galactic disk, but still distinctly non-spherical).